Category Archives: Technology

 Steam enters the cylinder (red pipe) and pushes the piston down.
 Steam stops and the piston moves back up.
 This cycle repeats itself until the process is stopped.
 Animation: Wikimedia Public Domain.

-If the steam is connected to a piston, which is a cylindrical body inside a container (noted in green), usually metal that slides down when a force hits it (in this cases steam), it will move, and if another object is connected to the piston, (where the white hole is at the bottom) such as a wheel, the piston will then move the wheel.
+If the steam is connected to a piston, which is a cylindrical body inside a container (noted in green), usually metal that slides down when a force hits it (in this case steam), it will move, and if another object is connected to the piston, (where the white hole is at the bottom) such as a wheel, the piston will then move the wheel.

 Now picture a row of pistons set up to move when the power of the steam hits on it, it can then move any number of wheels.